bonitasylva/fr8labs-design-system/README.md

 # Fr8Labs FDS MCP

-> The approved Fr8Labs Design System catalog as a read-only API for AI assistants.

 ## What is this?

-Fr8Labs FDS MCP helps an AI assistant find and use approved FDS components, templates, prompts, tokens, and adoption guidance without inventing APIs or reading the whole repository.
+Fr8Labs FDS MCP helps an AI agents find and use approved FDS components, templates, prompts, tokens, and adoption guidance without inventing APIs or reading the whole repository.

 It reads the same versioned catalog represented in Storybook.
 The pilot exposes approved content only and never modifies FDS or product data.